Derman-Ozd/devops-journey/progress/week1/git-notes.md

-Git Notes
+# Git Notes
-- git init (initialise repository)
+- git init (initialise a new repository)